 Time to breastfeed!

 Holy hell!
 My mum breastfed all 8 of her children; all I remember her doing is scooping my brothers and sisters up and popping them on her boob.
 We worked it out together, Max was fed nutritious breast milk and mummy was quietly looking forward to the day she could breastfeeding :).

 Doctor’s orders: 6 weeks of no driving and no lifting.
 And special orders just for me, no lifting weights for 3 months.
 Pfffttt… do you know who I am?
 Okay no driving for 6 weeks that’s fine.
 I’ll just walk everywhere and take the pram.

 I was determined to get up and moving as soon as possible.
 6 hours post cesarean I was up, having a shower.
 Yes, it was painful but I had a baby and a husband to get home to.

-I took the first couple of offers for pain relief medication and then refused it as it was making me too drowsy.
-The nurses would constantly offer me pain relief; even waking me up from sleep and each time I said, “no I’m fine.
-I don’t need it thankyou.”
+I took the first couple of offers for pain relief medication and then refused it; the medication was making me too drowsy.
+The nurses would constantly offer me pain relief; even waking me up from sleep and each time I responded with, “no I’m fine.
+I don’t need it thank you.”

 This is something I would recommend for all mummies.
 Even though I had nothing to compare it to, as this was my first baby, others would comment on my fast recovery.